StaThin/ggm/README.md

 # ggm

-Some tools to work with graphical Gaussian models
+A package to handle graphical Gaussian models and summary graphs.